MoonshotLab/Generative-Art-Class/presentation.md

   ellipse(20, 20, 20, 20);
 ```

-^ Make a note of the order of operations
+^ notice the importance behind the order of operations
+^ you have to pick up your crayola before you can draw

 ---